ShadowVar/ChodeMantra/README.md

 - Additional shortcut customization.
 - Improved proctoring platform compatibility.

-Submit pull requests via [GitHub](https://github.com/your-username/ChodeMantra).
+Submit pull requests via [GitHub](https://github.com/ShadowVar/ChodeMantra).

 ---

 ## 📜 License

-MIT License. © 2025 Praksh.
+MIT License. © 2025 ShadowVar.

 ---

 ## 🆘 Support

-For issues, create a [GitHub issue](https://github.com/your-username/ChodeMantra/issues) or test ChodeMantra in a safe, educational environment.
+For issues, create a [GitHub issue](https://github.com/ShadowVar/ChodeMantra/issues) or test ChodeMantra in a safe, educational environment.
 Happy coding, and may your automation adventures be seamless and bug-free! 😄

 ---

-**ChodeMantra v2.0.0** | Built with 💻 and ☕ by Praksh
+**ChodeMantra v2.0.0** | Built with 💻 and ☕ by ShadowVar